elhaj101/mildew-detector/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+## Business Case

+Here’s the updated response for question ten, tailored to your project:

+1. **What is the business objective requirement for the machine learning solution?**
+   - Build an image montage so the business manager can visually differentiate between sick and healthy leaves.
+   - Build an interactive real-time dashboard that can upload images and tell whether a leaf is healthy or sick on the spot.
+This will be used by the gatherers.

+2. **Can traditional data analysis be used?**
+   Build an interactive real-time dashboard that can upload images and determine whether a leaf is healthy or sick on the spot.
+This will be used by the gatherers.

+3. **Does the customer need a dashboard or an API endpoint?**
+   The customer needs a dashboard only.

+4. **What does success look like?**
+   - Both business objectives will be accomplished: one by a CNN model and one by a non-machine learning solution using only data analytics.
+   - Over 70% accuracy results from the machine learning model.
+   - A functioning and clear image montage.

+5. **Can you break down the project into epics and user stories?**
+   - **As a user,** I want to see a comprehensive overview of the system’s capabilities and goals when I open the first tab, including where this technology can be applied (such as in cherry-growing regions like the United States, Turkey, and Italy), so I can understand how it addresses powdery mildew detection and supports agricultural efficiency.
+   - **As a farm manager,** I want the image montage feature on the dashboard to include a description section at the top explaining the differences between healthy and diseased cherry leaves, so I can make informed crop management decisions.
+   - **As a field worker,** I want to be able to quickly upload images of cherry leaves and receive real-time results indicating whether the leaves are healthy or affected by powdery mildew.
+   - **As a quality control officer,** I want an interactive section on the dashboard that allows me to scroll through data visualizations showing changes in time and cost savings compared to manual inspections, so I can evaluate the efficiency of the detection process.
+   - **As a data analyst,** I want to access detailed information about the model architecture and its decision-making process, along with performance metrics, so I can understand how the model reaches its conclusions and assess its effectiveness.

+6. **Are there ethical or privacy concerns?**
+   No, there are no ethical or privacy concerns because the dataset does not include any sensitive data.

+7. **What level of prediction performance is needed?**
+   Over 70% accuracy.

+8. **What are the project's inputs and intended outputs?**
+   - **Inputs:** Images from the Kaggle dataset called "cherry leaves," along with other information about agricultural processes, best practices, and possibly maps.
+   - **Outputs:** An image montage and a functioning machine learning model.

+9. **Does the data suggest a particular model?**
+   Yes, a CNN model.

+10. **How will the customer benefit?**
+   The customer will benefit by gaining an efficient and reliable tool for detecting powdery mildew in cherry leaves, leading to improved crop management and yield.
+The dashboard will provide real-time insights, allowing field workers to act quickly, while the image montage will enhance understanding of leaf health.
+Overall, this solution will reduce reliance on manual inspections, save time, and increase agricultural efficiency, ultimately supporting better decision-making and profitability.

 ## Hypothesis and how to validate?

 - List here your project hypothesis(es) and how you envision validating it (them).